robotics-upo/hunav_sim/hunav_evaluator/README.md

 <!-- - *Static Obstacle Collision*: number of times the robot collides with a static obstacle. -->

-- *Robot on Person Personal Distance Violation*, *Person on Robot Personal Distance Violation*, *Intimate Distance Violation* and *Person on Robot Intimate Distance Violation*: These metrics are not used.
+- *Robot on Person Personal Distance Violation*, *Person on Robot Personal Distance Violation*, *Intimate Distance Violation* and *Person on Robot Intimate Distance Violation*.
+These metrics are not used.
 We are employing the similar *Intimate/Personal/Social space instrusions* [1] instead.
 Instead of giving the number of times the robot approaches a person within the personal distance, a percentage of the total time is given.

-- *Path Irregularity* ($radians$) [NOT IMPLEMENTED]: total rotations in the robot's traveled path greater than the total rotations in the search-based path from the starting pose.
+- *Path Irregularity* $(radians)$ [NOT IMPLEMENTED].
+Total rotations in the robot's traveled path greater than the total rotations in the search-based path from the starting pose.
 We have not implemented this metric for the moment.
 We do not use the path of the global planner as input of the metric functions, as well as not all the navigation systems are using an unique global path without replanning.
 Anyway, we are considering to add the global path information into the metric function inputs.

-- *Path Efficiency* ($meters$) [NOT IMPLEMENTED]: ratio between robot's traveled path and geodesic distance of the search-based path from the starting pose.
+- *Path Efficiency* $(meters)$ [NOT IMPLEMENTED].
+Ratio between robot's traveled path and geodesic distance of the search-based path from the starting pose.
 We have not implemented this metric for the moment.
 We do not use the path of the global planner as input of the metric functions, as well as not all the navigation systems are using an unique global path without replanning.
 Anyway, we are considering to add the global path information into the metric function inputs.